BAROK MUSIC BY GAÉTAN JARRY

 French conductor and organist Gaétan Jarry, born in 1986, is the founder of the ensemble Marguerite Louise..

-After a distinguished academic path crowned with numerous first prizes at the conservatories of Versailles and Saint-Maur-des-Fossés, Gaétan Jarry also graduated in organ performance from the Paris National Conservatory of Music (CNSM).
+After a musical training distinguished by numerous first prizes at the Conservatories of Versailles and Saint-Maur-des-Fossés, he also graduated in organ from the Conservatoire National Supérieur de Musique de Paris.

-As a soloist, he released in 2019 Baroque Christmas at Versailles, recorded on the Great Organs of the Royal Chapel of Versailles in collaboration with the Pages of the Centre de Musique Baroque de Versailles; in 2020 Le Grand Jeu, a recital centred on the French baroque organ; and in 2021 the complete Handel Organ Concertos.
+As a soloist, he released Noëls Baroques à Versailles in 2019, recorded on the Great Organ of the Royal Chapel of Versailles in collaboration with the Pages of the Centre de musique baroque de Versailles.
+This was followed by Le Grand Jeu (2020), a recital devoted to the French Baroque organ, and Handel’s Organ Concertos (2021).
+In 2023, he released the opera David et Jonathas by Marc-Antoine Charpentier.